IsenrichO/react-timeline/STYLE_GUIDE.md

 ### Variable declaration

 * Use a new var statement for each line you declare a variable on.
-* Do not break variable declarations onto mutiple lines.
+* Do not break variable declarations onto multiple lines.
 * Use a new line for each variable declaration.
-* See http://benalman.com/news/2012/05/multiple-var-statements-javascript/ for more details
+* See [this article][ref-multiple-var-statements] for more details

     ```javascript
     // good: